 What to do After Checking Your Credit Score

 After checking your credit score, it does not just end there.
-The result you get will determine if you should improve your credit score or if you should ensure it does not go down.
+The result you get will determine if you should improve your credit score or you should ensure it does not go down.

 If you check your credit score and it is high, you must ensure that it does not go down.
 But if your credit score is low, you have to improve it.
 To improve your credit score, follow the steps below.